 - chronic otitis media

 - glue ear (secretory otitis media, also known otitis media with effusion)

 The outer ear includes the parts of the ear that can be seen on the side of the head, as well as the canal that leads into the head.

 The middle ear contains three small bones that help sounds reach the eardrum.
 A narrow tube (called the Eustachian tube) connects the middle ear to the throat, and regulates the pressure in the ear.

-> Otitis media affects the middle ear.
+Otitis media affects the middle ear.
 It is very common in children under the age of eight, but you can get it at any age, and it can affect one or both ears.
-You are more likely to get otitis media if it someone in your family has had it, or if you live or work with people who smoke.
+You are more likely to get otitis media if someone in your family has had it, or if you live or work with people who smoke.

-> Acute otitis media
+Acute otitis media

 This type of infection is often caused by bacteria associated with a cold or sore throat, which can travel up the Eustachian tube, causing infection.
 The infection can cause pus and bleeding, and the eardrum may burst as a result of the pressure.
 In most cases, a burst eardrum heals by itself.